 We didn’t start using billions of pods overnight.
 The idea didn’t exist in 1975 when Eric Favre, a Nestle engineer, was on holiday in Rome.
 He visited a popular Italian espresso bar and noticed the baristas were pulling the lever continuously to create more crema.
 Favre was inspired by his visit and worked for ten years to create a simple device that mimics the dynamics of an espresso machine.
 The device, Nespresso, was launched in 1986 — a machine that added pressurized air into the water and coffee grounds to create an espresso with a thick layer of crema [1].

 The single-serve coffee market surged in the 2010s as coffee pod machines became ubiquitous.
-Nespresso and Keurig remained the two biggest manufacturers of pods and machines in North America.
+Nespresso and Keurig remain the two biggest manufacturers of pods and machines in North America.

-Nowadays, we estimate that 44% of households use a single-serve coffee machine in North America and Europe (where data is readily available).
-About 35% of US households use a single-serve machine, 40% of Canadian households, and over 50% of Europe.
-This amounts to 45 million coffee pod machines in US households, 6 million in Canada, and a staggering 113 million pod machines in the EU (including the UK).
-In all, there are 160 million pod machines in the EU+UK and North America, and some countries can have as high as 71% household penetration.
+Today, we estimate that 46% of households use a single-serve coffee machine in North America and Europe (where data is readily available).
+About 38% of US households use a single-serve machine, 43% of Canadian households, and over 50% of Europe.
+This amounts to 49 million coffee pod machines in US households, 6 million in Canada, and 113 million pod machines in the EU (including the UK).
+In all, there are 168 million pod machines in the EU+UK and North America, and some countries can have as high as 71% household penetration.

-We reviewed public reports by Keurig and Nespresso and found that Nespresso had $7 billion in sales in 2021, with Keuring following at $4.7 billion.
-The total revenue for Nespresso and Keurig for both pods and brewers in 2021 was $11.7 billion, which is an increase from $10.7 billion in 2020.
+We reviewed public reports by Keurig and Nespresso and found that Nespresso had $6.8 billion in sales in 2022, with Keuring following at $5.0 billion.
+The total revenue for Nespresso and Keurig for both pods and brewers in 2022 was $11.7 billion, which is unchanged with 2021 and an increase from $10.7 billion in 2020.
+The market has declined a bit as people have consumed more coffee away from home after two years of pandemic lockdowns.

 Today, there are about 400 competitor capsule brands, including big coffee names such as Starbucks and Costa Coffee, which add to the total market size.
 We believe the total market value of Nespresso, Keurig, third-party pods, and brewers is currently $16 billion.